Key factors to consider when choosing an Optimist sail

 - Crosscut: The sail panels run parallel to the boom.

-- Radial cut: The sail panels radiate from the back corner and/or the upper corner.
+- Radial cut: The sail panels radiate from the clew and/or the head.

-- Mixed cut: Previously more available, but not as common today.
+- Mixed cut: Previously more common, but less widely used today.

 - Crosscut sails: Tend to be less sensitive to handling errors, making them forgiving of minor imprecisions in sail handling.